angidelic/angidelic.github.io/README.md

 I specialize in building dashboards, validating data, and translating complex information into clear, actionable insights that support decision-making.
 I have led cross-functional initiatives, developed reporting frameworks, and worked closely with stakeholders to improve processes, reporting accuracy, and operational efficiency.

 >**Education**
->>I have master’s degrees in:
->>*  Data Science
+>>*  Master of Science in Data Science
->>*  Computer Information Systems
+>>*  Master of Science in Computer Information Systems
->>*  Cybersecurity
+>>*  Master of Science in Cybersecurity

 >**Skills**
->>* Extensive experience working with business groups to design reports
+>>* Data Analysis and Validation
+>>* Business Intelligence and Reporting
+>>* Dashboard Development
+>>* SQL and Data Querying
+>>* Data Modeling and Transformation
->>* Statistical modeling and natural language processing
+>>* Statistical Analysis and Predictive Modeling
+>>* Requirements Gathering and Documentation
->>* Data mining and deep learning
+>>* Process Improvement and Workflow Optimization
->>* Collaborate with other teams and managers to provide business intelligence reports
->>* Strong understanding of database structures and code to perform reviews and updates as needed
+>>* Stakeholder Communication
 >>
 >**Proficiencies**
->>* SQL
->>* Python
->>* R
+>>* SQL | Python | R
->>* Power BI
+>>* Power BI | Tableau
->>* Tableau
 >>* Microsoft Windows, Office, Excel, Visio, PowerPoint, and SQL Server
 >>* Apple OS and iWork

 **About my Portfolio**
-This portfolio highlights my experience programming in Python and R as well as conducting analysis and writing reports.
+This portfolio highlights projects focused on data analysis, reporting, and predictive modeling.
+Each project demonstrates the ability to work with real-world datasets, validate and analyze data, and translate results into meaningful insights that support business and operational decisions.

 # Work/Projects
 [Crime Case Study](https://github.com/angidelic/angidelic.github.io/tree/main/Crime%20Case%20Study)
->Makes use of data from the Murder Accountability Project to make predictions about an offender when we have information about the victim.
+> Analyzed homicide data from the Murder Accountability Project to identify patterns and develop predictive insights related to offender characteristics based on victim data.
+>>
+> Used Python for data cleaning, exploratory analysis, and predictive modeling.
+Evaluated model performance and identified key variables influencing outcomes.
+>>
 >>>Includes the case study and supporting python code